MakerSeldon/SimpleOpenVentilator/System/Bloopers/README.md

 repeated precise performance.
 The squasher should outlast the bag easily.
 Fabrication should easily be in the 1000's per week depending on bag and motor availability.*

+# Developing and testing the highest risk (PCV)
+The hypothesis that we could use a shop vac (blower side) to power the system had to be developed first.
+A shop vac is a constant power device.
+Meaning if the input or output becomes partially blocked the pressure increases and the flow decreases.
+We needed a constant pressure system.
+To accomplish this we needed a way to measure the pressure to even start.

+# Manometer development
+The medical folks we talked with before the Vulcan Challenge came out told us that we needed to maintain between 40-60mmHg.
+Mercury is a bit challenging and difficult to obtain and use safely.
+Luckily for us 1mmHg is just over 1/2" H2O.
+60mmHg is 32.15".

+A manometer is just a U shaped tube filled with a fluid.
+In our case it was water.
+18" on both sides gives us a possible 36" of height measurement.
+We started with less and sent water squirting across the lab it really needs to be 24" tall to get good differential measurements.